Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 It's right there.

-I saw it doing show prep uh last night about 9.15.
+I saw it doing show prep last night, about 9:15.

-I got the date, uh the timestamp here when I printed it out.
+I got the date, the time stamp here when I printed it out.

-Um you remember when uh Obama announced all of these ridiculous money savings ideas for government printing on both sides of the paper, saving paper clips or whatever.
+You remember when Obama announced all of these ridiculous money savings ideas for government printing on both sides of the paper, saving paper clips or whatever?

-Well, maybe he might want to update that and block all the pornography on taxpayer paid-for computers operated by taxpayer-paid employees.
+Well, maybe he might want to update that and block all of pornography on taxpayer-paid-for computers operated by taxpayer-paid employees.

 This is an exclusive in the Washington Times.

-Employee misconduct investigations, often involving government workers, accessing pornography from their government computers grew six-fold last year inside the taxpayer-funded foundation that doles out billions of dollars of scientific research grants, according to budget documents retained and obtained by the Washington Times.
+Employee misconduct investigations, often involving government workers accessing pornography from their government computers, grew six-fold last year inside the taxpayer-funded foundation that doles out billions of dollars of scientific research grants according to budget documents retained, obtained by the Washington Times.

 We're talking here about the National Science Foundation.